peteroupc/peteroupc.github.io/graphics.md

 This includes statements like the following, with references or measurements:

-- "Game X shows up to Y polygons at a time at Z frames per second and screen resolution W".[^56]
+- "Game X shows up to Y polygons at a time at Z frames per second and screen resolution W".[^58]
 - "Scenes in game X have Y triangles on average".
 - "Game X uses a fixed palette of Y colors".
-- "Game X shows no more than 256 simultaneous colors".
+- "Game X shows no more than [16 or 256] simultaneous colors".
 - "Game X uses Y bytes of memory while running on Windows 98".
-- "Game X shows up to Y sprites at a time" (for 2-D games such as those built using the tool Director, then by Macromedia).
+- "Game X shows up to Y sprites at a time [at screen resolution Z]" (for 2-D games such as those built using the tool Director, then by Macromedia).
-- "Game X shows up to Y sprites at a time at screen resolution Z".
 - "Game X supports drawing sprites with 2-D rotations" (for 2-D games).
 - "Game X, from year Y, supports sprites with translucent (semitransparent) pixels" (for 2-D games).
 - "Game X, from year Y, supports translucent alpha blending" (for 2-D games).